Release Agents for Rotational Molding

 Faster cure with low slip.

-Large parts prone to prerelease
+Large parts prone to pre-release

 McLube® 1039